Eat, Sleep and Fun Things To Do in Windsor Essex

 Located in Amherstburg, the Artisans Grill is a cozy and classy restaurant walking distance from the Detroit River.
 The interior is dark with red luxurious lighting and features.
 The food is as seductive as the tone of the restaurant.
 Steak and lobster seemed to be the focus of the menu of this romantic restaurant.
 A more perfect place for a glass of wine or cocktail would be hard to find.
 If you are interested in excellent dining, the Artisans Grill is warm, luxurious, and well located in Windsor Essex County.

-The Grove Brewing Company is attached to the Grove Hotel previously discussed.
-Located in Kingsville, Ontario, it is similar to its hotel counterpart as it is the brew house of a hipster’s dream.
-Decorated in a modern style, calling out to the millennials of the world, the Grove Brewhouse puts together a selection of unique craft beer brews from their own micro brewery.
+Editors Note: The Grove Brewing Company has moved locations to 86 Wigle Ave, Kingsville.
+The Grove Brewhouse puts together a selection of unique craft beer brews from their own micro brewery.
 Delicious snacks and board games can be found in the dining areas as well as a view of the micro brewery itself.
 A bustling location, the Grove Brewhouse is the perfect setting for a fun night out.

 What To Do in Windsor Essex